-Guatemala demonstrates strong aspirations for technology and innovation in the textile industry that expanding companies should take note of.
-The textile industry is responsible for transforming raw materials into a finished product, and is a crucial element of supply chains worldwide.
-In Guatemala, clothing manufacturing is popular and is looking to innovate.
+Expanding companies should take note of strong possibilities for technology and innovation in the textile industry.
+The Guatemala textile industry is responsible for transforming raw materials into a finished product, and is a crucial element of supply chains worldwide.
+The country profits from membership of Central American Free Trade Agreements and could also benefit from the trade dispute between China and the USA.

-Guatemala profits from the Dominican Republic–Central American Free Trade Agreement, and could also benefit from the trade dispute between China and the USA.
 Many manufacturers are looking to move their production to more profitable locations.
-The demand for more sustainable production processes rises, and supply shortages from Asia and other parts of the world place Guatemala in an advantageous position.
+The demand for more sustainable production processes rises, and supply shortages from Asia and other parts of the world place the Guatemala textile industry in an advantageous position.

 Did you know:

-- Exports of textile companies reported an average annual growth of 2% between 2010 and 2019.
+4. Exports of textile companies reported an average annual growth of 2% between 2010 and 2019?

 New technology to lower cost and increase productivity

 In order to strengthen Guatemala’s competitiveness, the industry relies on the use of software and systems to improve operations.
 Automation of processes is one way to lower costs and increase productivity.
 The necessary capital and technology could come from Korea.
 In 2019, Sae-A Trading announced its plans to invest into a US$400 million high-tech industrial complex in Guatemala for the production of chemical fibre, and weaving and dyeing of polyester yarn.
 It will be the first and only Korean supplier that sews, knits and dyes within one location.
-This way, Sae-A Trading takes advantage of Guatemala’s close location to the USA.
+This way, Sae-A Trading takes advantage of a close location to the USA.

 Guatemala’s wages are competitive